sckzor/SckzEngine/readme.md

 - [ ] Support for other platorms.

 ## Known issues and bugs

 - [ ] The sampler does not need to be recreated with every texture, one for all of them is fine.

+## Build tools

+- G++ is required to build the C++ code
+- clang-format is needed to format all of the code that you might add

 ## Image of the Engine in action